Risk Assessment

 - The timeframe to act; and

-- How the impact of the action on risk will be monitored.
+- How the impact of the action on risk will be monitored and reviewed.

-Where a formal strategy or risk management plan has been prepared this should be provided to:
+Where a risk management plan has been prepared this should be provided (unless there are safeguarding issues that would make it unsafe to share the document).
+The risk assessment should be provided;

-- Anyone who the person or carer asks to be provided with a copy; unless
+- Anyone who the person or carer asks to be provided with a copy; and

 - Anyone directly involved in managing the risks in the plan.

-If you believe it relevant to share the plan with anyone else it can only be shared if:
+If you believe it is relevant to share the plan with anyone else, it can only be shared if:

 - The person has consented; or

-- Or, if the person lacks capacity a best interests decision is made to this effect.
+- If the person lacks capacity a best interest decision has been made.

-Risk is dynamic and constantly changing.
-Appropriate and proportionate arrangements should be made to monitor a risk assessment when:
+Risk can be dynamic and constantly changing.
+Arrangements should be made to monitor a risk assessment and detail who will take on this role.

 Risk assessments should be reviewed in line with any timeframes that were agreed when the assessment was completed.